-This is the top, outer layer of the skin.
-It is made up of several cell types:
+The epidermis is the top, outer layer of the skin.
+It contains three main types of cells:

 Squamous cells – These flat cells are packed tightly together to make up the top layer of skin.
 They form the thickest layer of the epidermis.

-Melanocytes – These cells sit between the basal cells and produce a dark pigment called melanin, the substance that gives skin its colour.
-When skin is damaged by ultraviolet (UV) radiation, melanocytes make extra melanin.
+Melanocytes – These cells sit between the basal cells and produce a dark pigment called melanin that gives skin its colour.
+When skin is exposed to ultraviolet (UV) radiation, melanocytes make melanin to try to protect the skin from getting burnt.
 Melanocytes are also found in non-cancerous spots on the skin called moles or naevi.

 This layer of the skin sits below the epidermis.
-The dermis contains the roots of hairs (follicles), sweat glands, blood vessels, lymph vessels and nerves.
+The dermis is made up of fibrous tissue and contains the roots of hairs (follicles), sweat glands, blood vessels, lymph vessels and nerves.
 All of these are held in place by collagen and elastin, the proteins that give skin its strength and elasticity.

 This information is reviewed by